You must have Author access in the Collection that the Card lives in to make a Knowledge Trigger for that Card.

 A trigger spells the logic out for you: “If Industry (Field) is Technology (Field Value), then display [CARD].”

-The Trigger will only be visible to users who have permission to view the specified card.
+The Trigger's knowledge assignment will only be visible to users who have permission to view the specified card.
+The title of the Knowledge Trigger will be visible to all users.

 You will not be able to click Save until you have created a title for your Knowledge Trigger.